AndrewJoyHembrom/Nebula/README.md

 # nebula

-An Electron application with React and TypeScript
+A Note taking desktop app with out-of-the-box markdown support.
+Built with Electron and React.

 ## Recommended IDE Setup